The Moon as a Symbol in the Tarot

 The Moon card

-The most obvious association is with the Major Arcana card that bears its name.
-On The Moon Tarot card, one encounters the powerful yet unnerving presence of the Moon, who at night weaves mysteries and illusions.
-Everything here is a reflection of the other -- the towers, the water and the earth, and even the twin fishes that play in the water.
-At this point of The Fool's journey, the unconscious reigns and dreams can give way to fantasy.
+In The Moon Tarot card, one encounters the powerful yet unnerving presence of the Moon, weaving mysteries and illusions.
+Everything here is a reflection of the other -- the towers, the water and the earth, even the twin fishes that play in the water.
+At this point of The Fool's journey, the unconscious reigns and dreams give way to fantasy.

 The High Priestess card